JonathanSchaber/Masterarbeit/README.md

     <file name result files>.results.json

-The former contains information about the hyperparameters used during training (the passed config file is simply written to it) and for each epoch the loss and accurracy for all sets are reported.
+The former contains information about the hyperparameters used during training (the passed config file is simply written to it) and for each epoch the loss and accuracy for all sets are reported.
 In the latter, the actual predictions and gold labels for the development and test set for each epoch are written.